plgd-dev/doc/content/en/quickstart/create-device.md

     weight: 10
 toc: true
 ---
 This guide will cover how to get the first steps while using the plgd cloud in the Raspberry Pi.
-This includes how to create cloud server (OCF Device) available from IoTivity-Lite open source project in the Github repository.
+This includes how to create cloud server (OCF Device) available from IoTivity-Lite open source project on the Github.

 ## Requirements
 You will need the following:
-- Raspberry Pi board with a microSD card with Raspberry Pi OS(See OS)
+- Raspberry Pi board with a microSD card with [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit)
 - Optional: HDMI monitor and cable, USB keyboard and mouse for the Pi
 - Ethernet or Wi-Fi connection between a DHCP-enabled network and the Pi
 - Personal computer(Linux/MacOS recommended) on the same network as the Pi